 Tanzania Mobile Internet Network: 4G/3G/2G Services

-Tanzania mobile internet penetration has nearly quadrupled from 2010 to 2018, to reach 18.5%, with more than eight million new mobile internet subscribers added over that period.
+Tanzania’s mobile internet penetration has nearly quadrupled from 2010 to 2018, to reach 18.5%, with more than eight million new mobile internet subscribers added over that period.

-Despite this growth, two-fifths of the country’s population still remain offline and excluded from the socioeconomic benefits of the internet, and around a fifth of the population, representing 11 million people, are not covered by a mobile broadband network.
+Despite this growth, two-fifths of the country’s population still remain offline and excluded from the socio-economic benefits of the internet, and around a fifth of the population, representing 11 million people, are not covered by a mobile broadband network.

 The most common broadband service in Tanzania is given through 2G connections, which offers a speed of up to 0.3 Mbps and is used by 90% of the mobile subscribers in Tanzania.

-In the end of 2018, 3G and 4G networks covered around 61% and 28% of Tanzania’s population respectively.
+At the end of 2018, 3G and 4G networks covered around 61% and 28% of Tanzania’s population respectively.

 Digital Tanzania Program